Infineon/emeeprom/README.md

 * Optional Wear Leveling
 * Optional Redundant Data storage

+### XMC7xxx specific differences
+* Emulated EEPROM has to be used with XMC7xxx Work Flash and not Code Flash.
+* XMC7xxx provides Work Flash with Small Sector size or Large sector size.
+By default the library supports small sector work flash.
+To use large sector work flash sector work flash, please user Emulated EEPROM personality or add "EEPROM_LARGE_SECTOR_WFLASH" to DEFINES= in Makefile.
+The middleware build verifies the selected Work flash region and mapped flash address passed to initialization function.

 ### Quick Start
 Refer to the [API Reference Guide Quick Start Guide](https://cypresssemiconductorco.github.io/emeeprom/em_eeprom_api_reference_manual/html/index.html#section_em_eeprom_quick_start) section for step-by-step instruction how to enable the Emulated EEPROM Middleware Library.